dfinity/candid/spec/Candid.md

 T*(<X>^N) = leb128(N) T(<X>)^N
 ```

-Every nested type is encoded as either a primitive type or an index into a list of *type definitions*.
+Every nested type is encoded as either a non-composite type directly, or an index into a list of *type definitions*.
 This allows for recursive types and sharing of types occuring multiple times:

 ```
 I : <datatype> -> i8*
-I(<primtype>) = T(<primtype>)
+I(<datatype>) = T(<primtype>) if <datatype> is non-composite
 I(<datatype>) = sleb128(i)  where type definition i defines T(<datatype>)
 ```